Durrell Berry: Playing career

 He began his career in Notts County's centre of excellence.
 Berry left in 2006 when the club cancelled their youth programmes as a cost-cutting measure.
 He had trials with Derby County, Nottingham Forest and Aston Villa before joining the latter's academy.
 Berry played in several positions for the club's youth team.
 He began the 2009–10 season as a forward, but went on to play regularly as a right-sided full-back.
 Berry played in both legs of the 2010 FA Youth Cup Final, which Aston Villa lost 3–2 on aggregate to Chelsea.
 He signed his first professional contract later in the year and began playing for the club's reserves.
 Berry played for the team regularly during the 2010–11 campaign, including winning the Hong Kong International Soccer Sevens, but was among a list of ten players who were released at the end of the season.

 Berry joined Plymouth Argyle on a one-year contract in July 2011.
 He began his first season with the club as first-choice right-back, playing in their first 15 games, before losing his place in the team to Paul Bignot.
 He regained his starting position in December and played regularly for the rest of the campaign, making 35 appearances in the league and one in the FA Cup.
 Berry was offered a contract extension by the club in May 2012, and signed it two weeks later for an undisclosed period of time.
 Injuries limited his availability in 2012–13, but he did play in 32 games, including a Football League Trophy tie with Oxford United where he was sent off for two bookable offences.

 Berry only managed 25 appearances in the following season due to the emergence of Ben Purrington and the arrival of Matt Parsons from Crystal Palace.
 He left the club on 10 June 2014 along with Andres Gurrieri who also turned down a contract offer.

 Berry joined up with Torquay United in November 2014., where after seasons plagued with injury along with a spell at Cheltenham Town he went on to play for Truro City and now Kettering Town.

 On 29 December 2018, Berry joined Mickleover Sports.

+On 14 April 2024, Berry lifted the Derbyshire Senior Sunday Cup with the Mighty Golden Pheasant!

+Not to end his career there, Berry signed for Borrowash Victoria AFC in early 2025, initially playing centre half but going on to dominate in midfield.